 - Information Paper: Accruals Based Government Finance Statistics (cat. no. 5517.0).

-Several publications by the Commonwealth Grants Commission can also provide information relevant to the analysis of federal financial relations relating to the distribution of GST revenue.
-In relation to the 2015‑16 financial year, the relevant publication is Report on GST Revenue Sharing Relativities — 2015 Review.
+Commonwealth Grants Commission publications also provide information relevant to the analysis of federal financial relations relating to the distribution of GST revenue.
+In relation to the 2016‑17 financial year, the relevant publication is the Report on GST Revenue Sharing Relativities — 2016 Update.